jina-ai/jina/.github/2.0/cookbooks/Document.md

 ### Persistence via `save()`/`load()`

-To save all elements in a `DocumentArray` in a JSON lines format:
+To save all elements in a `DocumentArray` in a JSON line format:

 ```python
 from jina import DocumentArray, Document